Why lifelong lllearning is important

 Social awareness and perspective

-It is critical to seek out different ideas to truly comprehend and empathize with people, enhance social awareness, and create good interpersonal connections.
+It is critical to seek different ideas to truly comprehend and empathize with people, enhance social awareness, and create good interpersonal connections.
 Improving the talents that have a favorable influence on emotional intelligence may lead to even more pleasure and success, personally and professionally.

 Life enrichment and improved health